Iterable

 -- Custom events attributed to a send (only those that matched)SELECT ce.event_name, ce.event_ts AS event_timestamp, b.message_id, b.template_id, b.campaign_idFROM custom_events ceJOIN best_send b ON b.user_id = ce.user_id AND b.event_name = ce.event_name AND b.event_ts = ce.event_ts

-ORDER BY event_timestamp;JustAI can ingest engagement and custom event data exported from your Databricks workspace.
+Section titled “Databricks”JustAI can receive engagement and custom event data exported from your Databricks workspace.
 We support two secure patterns:

 s3://justwords-metrics-ingest/databricks/{org_slug}/.... - Delta Sharing (alternative): Share a PII‑scrubbed view to JustAI via Unity Catalog Delta Sharing.
-We’ll consume the shared table (Databricks‑to‑Databricks or open sharing) and mirror it into our ingestion layer.
+We’ll consume the shared table (Databricks‑to‑Databricks or open sharing) and mirror it into our pipeline.

 Both approaches avoid sending PII to JustAI.
 You can perform joins between Iterable system events and your custom events inside your workspace and export only the fields JustAI needs for analytics.